You can find terrific viewing spots along most of the Boston Marathon route.

 You'd expect the best place to see the Marathon winners would be near the finish line in Copley Square, right?

-That would be true - except for the exuberant crowds packing both sides of Boylston Street 20 people deep.
-This give you a low chance of seeing the winners cross the finish line - and a high chance of not being able to see the runners at all.
+That would be true - except for the exuberant crowds packing both sides of Boylston Street at least 20 people deep.
+This density give you a low chance of spotting the winners cross the finish line - and a high chance of not being able to glimpse the runners at all.

-But you can still see the winners...just not at the finish line.
+But don't get discouraged.
+You can still see the winners... just not at the finish line.
+It's all about picking the right spot.

 Position yourself a few miles before the finish line, and you can be almost positive that the winner of each division will be among the first five or six racers.